intelligence38000/android-docs/src/pages/navigation/overview/user-location.md

   - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

 Navigation applications often use the user's current location as the `origin` when requesting a route.
 With the Navigation SDK, this is done using the `LocationEngine` class.
 By default, the Navigation SDK will use the best location engine available and display the user's location with the default styles described below.
-This guide walks through how to customize both the style of the user location icon and the location engine.
+This guide walks through how to customize both the user location icon and the location engine.

 {{<Note title="More on LocationEngine" imageComponent={<BookImage size="60" />}>}}
 For more details on how `LocationEngine` works, [see the `LocationEngine` documentation](https://docs.mapbox.com/android/core/overview/#locationengine).